 - How do I set up a Virtual SMS Number?

 - Can I use my Virtual SMS Number with Email To SMS?

-Yes, replies will go to the registered mobile number unless you decide to use your sender ID (see FAQ #3) or dedicated virtual SMS number (see FAQ #32).
+Yes, replies will go to the registered mobile number unless you decide to use a customised sender ID (see FAQ #3) or a dedicated virtual SMS number (see FAQ #32).

 Yes.
 Please note that when using this Sender ID feature you will not be able to receive replies since mobile phones can only reply back to mobile numbers.

 1. Click “Sender ID” from the left-hand menu.

 2. Enter your Sender ID name (you and use between 3 to 11 characters).
 Once selected click “Update”.